bkbarath/java-learning-from-core/src/controlstatement/readme.md

 **switch:** `switch` statements are similar to `if-else-if` statements.
 The switch statements contain multiple block of code which is called as cases.
 A single case will be executed based on the variable which is being switched.
-It is easy to use instead of if-else-if, and it provides more readability.
+It is straightforward to use instead of if-else-if, and it provides more readability.

 ***Main Points to Note***
 1. The case variable can be int, byte, short, char, enum and even String since Java 7